Edgar J. Curtis, FACHE

 Dr. Prater also holds adjunct faculty positions at Mennonite College of Nursing at Illinois State University, Southern Illinois University - Edwardsville (SIUE) School of Nursing and SIU School of Medicine.

 Dr. Prater received her bachelor's degree from Illinois Wesleyan University School of Nursing.
-She obtained her master's and doctorate degrees from Southern Illinois University.
+She earned her master's and doctorate degrees from Southern Illinois University.
 She is a fellow in the American College of Healthcare Executives (FACHE) and holds ANCC certification as a nurse executive advanced-board certified (NEA-BC).
 She is also a member of several professional nursing and healthcare leadership organizations.